awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/test-components.md

 # Test AWS IoT Greengrass components with local deployments<a name="test-components"></a>

-When you are ready to test your component, you can create a local deployment to install it to your Greengrass core device\.
+If you develop a Greengrass component on a core device, you can create a local deployment to install and test it\.
+Follow the steps in this section to create a local deployment\.

+If you develop the component on a different computer, such as a local development computer, you can't create a local deployment\.
+Instead, publish the component to the AWS IoT Greengrass service so that you can deploy it to Greengrass core devices to test it\.
+For more information, see [Publish components to deploy to your core devices](publish-components.md) and [Deploy AWS IoT Greengrass components to devices](manage-deployments.md)\.

 **To test a component on an Greengrass core device**